Leaf Wrapped Snack

 Note:

-In Thailand, Mieng Kham is usually served with betel leaves.
+In Thailand, Mieng Kham is usually served with :betel leaves:.
 These may be next to impossible to find outside of Asia.
-Instead, we recommend lettuce, chinese broccoli, or a similar broad leaf vegetable.
+Instead, we recommend lettuce, :chinese broccoli:, or a similar broad leaf vegetable.
 You can find pre-shredded coconut in the baking section of the grocery store, if you don't feel like shredding fresh coconut.
 But make sure you buy it unsweetened.

 Arrange